tensorflow/profiler/README.md

 The profiler includes a suite of tools.
 These tools help you understand, debug and optimize TensorFlow programs to run on CPUs, GPUs and TPUs.

 ## Prerequisites
-* TensorFlow >= 2.2.0
+* TensorFlow >= 2.2.0rc0
-* TensorBoard >= 2.2.0
+* TensorBoard >= 2.2.0 (or tb-nightly)
 * tensorboard-plugin-profile >= 2.2.0rc0

-To profile on the GPU, on machine with the GPU installed, you must:
+To profile on the GPU, the following NVIDIA software must be installed on your system
-1. Install CUDA 10.2 or newer
+1. NVIDIA GPU drivers
+    *   CUDA 10.2 requires 440.33 (Linux) / 441.22 (Windows) and higher. (recommended)
+    *   CUDA 10.1 requires 418.x and higher.

-2. Install CUPTI and ensure that it exists on the path.
+2. Ensure CUPTI exists on the path.

     *   Run `ldconfig -p | grep libcupti`
     *   If you don't have CUPTI on the path, run: